Employee learning about what benchmarking is

 Strategic Benchmarking

-Strategic benchmarking focuses on long-term strategic goals and involves comparing a company's strategic approaches and processes with those of industry leaders or organizations known for their excellence.
+In comparison, strategic benchmarking focuses on long-term strategic goals and involves comparing a company's strategic approaches and processes with those of industry leaders or organizations known for their excellence.

 This type of benchmarking helps organizations set strategic objectives and identify opportunities for innovation.
 It is less focused on historical data, but more qualitative by analyzing other organizations and their business goals through market research.